Here's Our Rant About PLBY Group Inc. (PLBY)

 PLBY’s Market Performance

-PLBY stocks went down by -16.33% for the week, with a monthly drop of -24.31% and a quarterly performance of -43.18%, while its annual performance rate touched -80.77%.
-The volatility ratio for the week stands at 5.90% while the volatility levels for the past 30 days are set at 6.54% for PLBY Group Inc. The simple moving average for the period of the last 20 days is -11.68% for PLBY stocks with a simple moving average of -67.43% for the last 200 days.
+PLBY stocks went up by 9.49% for the week, with a monthly jump of 6.41% and a quarterly performance of -22.96%, while its annual performance rate touched -75.83%.
+The volatility ratio for the week stands at 6.73% while the volatility levels for the past 30 days are set at 6.59% for PLBY Group Inc. The simple moving average for the period of the last 20 days is 6.24% for PLBY stocks with a simple moving average of -60.94% for the last 200 days.

 Analysts’ Opinion of PLBY